dry-python/returns/docs/pages/container.rst

   >>> str(result)
   '<Success: 3>'

-The same work with built-in functions as well:
+The same works with built-in functions as well:

 .. code:: python